Role of energy-invariant assistants in energy extraction from quantum batteries: Abstract

 \section{Abstract}

-We investigate the role of catalysts in energy extraction from quantum batteries.
-Two basic classes of catalysts are proposed in this regard, viz., energy- and state-invariant catalysts.
-Moreover, we separately consider cases when the catalysts are or are not correlated with the battery, in the final output.
-For energy extraction, we restrict to unitaries which jointly act on the battery and the catalyst.
-Total extraction via energy-invariant catalysis: We demonstrate that in presence of an energy-invariant catalyst, having the same dimension as the battery, all stored energy of the battery can always be extracted, transforming the battery into its ground state, when an appropriate joint unitary and catalyst state are employed.
-Additionally, we offer a necessary and sufficient condition of passivity for energy extraction from quantum batteries, considering arbitrary but fixed state of energy-invariant catalysts.
-Focusing on state-invariant catalysts, we first prove a no-go theorem, viz. there are no uncorrelated state-invariant catalysts that can provide more extraction of energy than ergotropy, and this is valid for an arbitrary-dimensional battery.
-Does there exist a corresponding no-go result for correlated state-invariant catalysts?
-Yes, we have found it's existence for single-qubit batteries.
+We investigate the role of {energy-invariant assistants} in energy extraction from quantum batteries.
+To this end, for energy extraction, we restrict to unitaries that jointly act on the battery and the {assistant} but keep the {assistant’s} energy preserved.
+We demonstrate that in the presence of an energy-invariant assistant, having the same dimension as the battery, all stored energy of the battery can always be extracted, transforming the battery into its ground state, when an appropriate joint unitary and assistant's state are employed.
+Additionally, we offer a necessary and sufficient condition for a battery to be unable to provide any energy, i.e., to be inactive, even when an energy-invariant assistant is present, prepared in an arbitrary but fixed state.